ddrohan/mobile-app-dev-labs/session1/lab/md/step02.md

 ![](../img/new02.png)

-You should choose An Blank Activity as your activity type on the next screen
+You should choose a Blank Activity as your activity type on the next screen

 ![](../img/new03.png)